SimulBench

 Motivation

 The ability of large language models (LLMs) to simulate complex tasks is pivotal in driving the evolution of AI towards achieving general intelligence.
 These models exhibit remarkable versatility by adeptly assuming a wide range of roles—from acting as a Linux terminal to serving as an investment manager—highlighting their adaptability across various domains.
 Such flexibility underscores their potential for broad implementation.
-Consequently, the development of a benchmark dataset for simulation tasks is imperative in nurturing LLMs' progression towards becoming true generalists.
+Consequently, the development of a benchmark dataset for simulation tasks is imperative in nurturing LLMs’ progression toward becoming true generalists.

 Nonetheless, existing benchmarks do not fully evaluate this potential.
 Current evaluations mainly focus on single-turn, static interactions between users and LLMs.
 While MT-bench attempts to consider multi-turn interactions with 80 examples, its reliance on predefined second queries fails to effectively examine the dynamic responses of different LLMs when engaging with users in complex, long-horizon simulation tasks.
+In addition, these benchmarks primarily concentrate on tasks related to general information retrieval and creative writing, with less emphasis on complex simulation abilities.

 Tasks for SimulBench

-Dynamic Multi-Turn Evaluation
+Multi-Turn Script-Based Evaluation

 Experimental Results and Findings